-As shown in Fig. 4, in column 1 of Convergence Speed, WarpLDA is the fastest trainer due to its successful trade-off between the efficiency and effectiveness of updates.
-Furthermore, F+NomadLDA is faster than HarpLDA+ and demonstrates even better performance than WarpLDA in the case of large K. For this assessment, LightLDA is consistently the slowest.
+As shown in Fig. 4, in column 1 of Convergence Speed, WarpLDA is the fastest trainer due to its successful tradeoff between the efficiency and effectiveness of updates.
+Furthermore, F+Nomad-LDA is faster than HarpLDA+ and demonstrates even better performance than WarpLDA in the case of large K. For this assessment, LightLDA is consistently the slowest.

-Column 2 of Convergence Rate shows that F+NomadLDA, a standard SparseLDA sampler, always runs the fastest.
+Column 2 of Convergence Rate shows that NomadLDA, a standard SparseLDA sampler, always runs the fastest.
 HarpLDA+ is a bit slower due to the caching of the model for identical words.
 Both MH samplers, LightLDA and WarpLDA are significantly slower since they are an approximation for the original CGS, while WarpLDA is the slowest because of its update delay strategy making each update much less effective.
 The rank of convergence rate is consistent in parallel versions of these trainers.

 In column 3 of Throughput, WarpLDA shows much better throughput than the others due to optimization of memory use obtained from removing the random matrix access.
-Among the others, F+NomadLDA performs slightly better.
+Among the others, NomadLDA performs slightly better.

 2) Intra-node Parallel Efficiency: We run a test by increasing number of threads in order to evaluate its impact on performance.
-As seen in Fig. 4, column 4, the convergence speed at 32 threads shows that the performance rank of F+NomadLDA drops, and HarpLDA+ takes its place and runs as well as WarpLDA at K=1000 and exceeds it's performance for K=10000.
-In Fig. 4 column 5 of Speedup in Throughput, HarpLDA+ demonstrates the best parallel efficiency which explains the boost of its performance from a single thread to a large number of threads.
+As seen in Fig. 4, column 4, the convergence speed at 32 threads shows that the performance rank of NomadLDA drops, and HarpLDA+ takes its place and runs as well as WarpLDA at K=1000 and exceeds it's performance for K=10000.
+In Fig. 4 column 5 called Speedup in Throughput, the bar chart shows the average throughput increasing as the parallelism (thread count) increases.